BKabagoz/LIGO-quantum-tools/README.md

 # LIGO Quantum Tools

-A small collection of interactive visualization and figure-building tools developed for studying squeezed-light quantum noise in LIGO-like precision measurements.
+A collection of interactive visualization and figure-building tools developed while preparing the review article **_Quantum Noise Engineering in Advanced LIGO_**, currently in preparation for *Contemporary Physics*.

-Together, the tools follow the squeezed state from preparation at the input, through interferometer propagation, to practical degradation from loss and phase noise.
-Parameters can be changed interactively, intermediate quantities can be visualized, and publication-style figures can be generated directly from the same models used in the analysis.
+Together, the tools follow squeezed-light quantum noise from state preparation, through interferometer propagation, to practical implementation limits from optical loss and phase noise.
 Each tool lives in its own directory and has a dedicated README describing its equations, assumptions, controls, and dependencies.

 ## Tools